What’s it all about?

 The stewardship team will know if you pledged, so they can thank you.
 The amount of your pledge is known only to our bookkeeper.

 What is the tithe?

+We are in challenging financial times, and we recognize the impact this may have on your giving.
 We are grateful for each gift.
 We ask that you commit to a pledge of financial support to St. Paul’s in the context of your overall budget and in gratitude for the blessings you have received.
 The practice and discipline of regular giving is more important than the amount itself.
 All gifts, regardless of their size, make an impact on our church community and our broader community.

 What if my financial situation changes and I am not able to fulfill my pledge?

 We completely understand if you need to adjust your pledge.
 Please let our bookkeeper know, at firstname.lastname@example.org.

 HOW TO PLEDGE YOUR SUPPORT TO ST. PAUL'S

 If you did not receive a Pledge Card in the mail, download it NOW or get one in the narthex.